pixbi/duplo/README.md

 ## In-Depth Explanation

-The following sections are explanations for how it works.
-Feel free to skip if the actual implementations do not bother you, although understanding how it works helps with debugging by offering a mental model of where everything goes.
+The following sections are explanations for how duplo works.
+Feel free to skip if knowing the implementation details do not bother you, although understanding how duplo works under the hood helps with debugging by offering a mental model of where everything goes.

 ### Compiling